MetaSys-LISBP/IsoSim/README.md

 ## ScalaFlux: Scalable <sup>13</sup>C-metabolic flux analysis

 We have implemented the [ScalaFlux approach](https://www.biorxiv.org/content/10.1101/735308v1) in IsoSim to quantity fluxes in metabolic subnetworks.

+A documentation describing a typical workflow to quantify fluxes in metabolic subnetworks using the ScalaFlux approach implemented in IsoSim is provided in [`docs/scalaflux_workflow.md`](docs/scalaflux_workflow.md).

-As illustrative examples, we have analysed two metabolic systems:
+We have also analyzed two metabolic systems as illustrative examples:

 - a theoretical network (shown in Figure 1A of [ScalaFlux](https://www.biorxiv.org/content/10.1101/735308v1) publication)

 - the yeast prenyl pyrophosphate pathway (shown in Figure 5A of [ScalaFlux](https://www.biorxiv.org/content/10.1101/735308v1) publication)

-The code used to perform the calculations detailed in the publication is provided in this repository.
+The code used to perform the calculations detailed in the publication is provided in the `models` folder of this repository.
 To run the calculations, download the current repository and follow the instructions provided below.

-*Note:* folders `isosim` and `models` should be in the same directory.
+Note: folders `isosim` and `models` should be in the same directory.

 #### 1. Example network

-*Note:* this script also requires the package vioplot (see [Installation](#installation)).
+Note: this script also requires the package vioplot (see [Installation](#installation)).

 To run flux calculations on the **example network** and reproduce **Figure 3** (panels B and C) and **Figure 4** (panels B and C):